Triskele37/ffxiv-completionist/_documentation/UI Todo.md

     - Completion
     - Class/Job
     - Zone
+- Recreate p-breadcrumbs
+  - Make the arrows dropdowns with all subGroups for the previous group

 **Change**
 - replace most of Guide with Active Help

 **Fix**
-- Quick-Mark disappears in win 11 after show all enabled?

 **Check**
 - Title achievement links